Find Affordable College Courses

 $6,999 Average Tuition & Fees

-Gogebic Community College landed the #10 spot in the 2023 rankings for the best value health and medical administrative services programs.
+Gogebic Community College did quite well in this year’s ranking of the best value schools for health and medical administrative services students.
+It came in at #10 on the list.
 Gogebic Community College is a fairly small public school located in the rural area of Ironwood.

 Best Value Health & Medical Administrative Services Colleges in the Great Lakes Region